List of Marvel Comics characters: B: Mike Columbus

 Mike Columbus is a mutant who first appears in New X-Men #135 (December 2002).
-He is a mutant and a student at the Xavier Institute (Basilisk is also the codename used by an alternate reality version of the X-Man Cyclops in the Age of X crossover).
+He is a mutant and a student at the Xavier Institute.
 Possessing limited intelligence and persecuted in his youth due to his abnormal appearance (bald, abnormally large and with one eye), the character is extremely aggressive.
-Once Basilisk's mutant power manifests, he suffers from brain seizures until given a device to help regulate the ability.
+Once Basilisk's mutant power manifests, he suffers from seizures until he is given a device to help regulate the ability.

 Basilisk joins the Brotherhood of Mutants.
 They take over New York City.
 While watching human prisoners march by, he makes a joke about a perceived bad smell.
 The Brotherhood's leader Magneto attempts to deliver a punishment, but kills Basilisk instead.

 Mike Columbus possesses a fleshy head devoid of all features except for sunken ears, a slit-like mouth, and a single centered eye socket.
 A camera-like device is located in this socket that allows the Basilisk to control his superhuman mutant ability to emit a pulse of high-frequency strobe light from his brain.
 The light paralyzes any sentient being that views it, while the length of the effect varies depending upon the willpower of the onlooker.

 Battleaxe

-Battleaxe (Anita Ehren) is a character in the Marvel Comics Universe.
-She first appeared in The Thing #33 (March 1986), and was created by Michael Carlin and Ron Wilson.

-An unlimited class wrestler, Battleaxe is a massive woman who carries an axe as her weapon of choice.
+Battleaxe (Anita Ehren) is a wrestler who wields axes as her weapon of choice.
 Defeating Titania in a wrestling match, she claims the title as champion of the Grapplers.
-However, when Titania is slain by the Scourge of the Underworld, Battleaxe vows to avenge her former teammate.
+However, when Titania is killed by the Scourge of the Underworld, Battleaxe vows to avenge her former teammate.
 She takes out her aggression on the Thing, battling him in a wrestling match.
 Realizing Battleaxe is taking her anger out on him, the Thing purposely loses the match.
 She later joins Superia's Femizons and battles Captain America.
-She also fights BAD Girls, Inc. while in a costumed bar.

-Later, in Ms. Marvel's own series, Battleaxe fights the titular heroine in front of William Wagner's closed restaurant.
-Puppet Master's mind-controlled Chilean soldiers catch Battleaxe and try to take her with them.
-Ms. Marvel defeats them and takes the soldiers and Battleaxe on her minicarrier.

-Battleaxe has superhuman strength and durability.
-She carries a set of two axes which are her weapons of choice.